uds-se/autoreject/README.md

 ### The form does not fit my branch of science.

 I am active in the Software Engineering community, so the site is geared towards arguments, methods, and reviews in that community.
-I'll be happy to include variants specialized for your community - e.g. for medicine or history.
+I'll happily include variants specialized for your community - e.g., for medicine or history.

 ### What are all the possible outcomes?